nikitahl/sidebar-navigation-for-wpbakery/README.md

 # Sidebar for WPBakery Page Builder

+Customizable UI for WPBakery Page Builder with sidebar navigation and panels.

 ![](assets/images/screenshot-1.png)

 This simple and lightweight plugin adds a navigation bar and panels as a sidebar in the WPBakery Page Builder.